TiVoMaker/s3rver/README.md

 The goal of S3rver is to minimise runtime dependencies and be more of a development tool to test S3 calls in your code rather than a production server looking to duplicate S3 functionality.

+The server also provides an optional emulation of S3 access logging.

 ## Supported methods

 ### Buckets